 Japanese automakers are relying on a broad understanding of the EV market that goes well beyond Japan.

 There is also a belief that as we move away from internal combustion engine vehicles, it would be more beneficial for the consumers to have a range of propulsion systems to choose from.
-The various alternatives available be it ICE, HEVs, BEVs, PHEVs or FCEVs have to be adaptable and meet the needs of the customers.
-For instance, low EV numbers in Japan is attributed to the lack of availability of EVs that are suitable for the Japanese market, the nature of Japanese dwellings not to enable domestic charging points to be installed, and the national tendency to be cautious about car purchases.
+The various alternatives available, be it ICE, HEVs, BEVs, PHEVs or FCEVs, have to be adaptable and meet the needs of the customers.
+For instance, low EV numbers in Japan are attributed to the lack of availability of EVs that are suitable for the Japanese market, the nature of Japanese dwellings not to enable domestic charging points to be installed, and the national tendency to be cautious about car purchases.

 Time will tell how this rekindling of interest from the consumers will go down with Japan’s domestic automakers who may eventually play catch up or tread a different path.